mosaico-matrix/mosaico-software/README.md

 Mosaico allows users and developers to create, share, and display custom widgets on an LED matrix.
 More infos about the project can be found on the [Mosaico Website](https://mosaico.murkrowdev.org).

-### Example Widgets
-- Display the current time and date.
-- Show the weather forecast for your location.
-- Create a shopping list widget.
-- Upload and display custom pixel art.
-- Write custom text messages or quotes.
-- Create animations or visual effects.
-- And much more!

 ## Requirements

 ### General Requirements